Indelibility & Determinism

 Not every useful feature can be deterministic, so Graphnosis sorts its capabilities into four tiers and labels each one honestly:

-correct is the conditional case worth understanding.
-With neither the Neural Network nor the Local LLM enabled, it deterministically supersedes the single closest-matching memory with your correction — reproducible, no guessing.
-The Neural Network, when on, expands the candidate set with GNN-predicted related memories and can re-rank which memory the correction targets.
+edit is the conditional case worth understanding.
+It covers three flavors — correction (“actually it was X”), update (“my plans changed”), and append (“add these items”) — but all three share the same diff-and-approve flow.
+With neither the Neural Network nor the Local LLM enabled, it deterministically supersedes the single closest-matching memory — reproducible, no guessing.
+The Neural Network, when on, expands the candidate set with GNN-predicted related memories and can re-rank which memory is targeted.
 The Local LLM, when on, instead authors a multi-edit diff across several memories.
 The tool’s response carries a mode field — deterministic, gnn-expanded, or llm-assisted — naming which path ran.
 Either way the diff is only a preview you approve before anything is written.

 In the desktop app, the first three tabs — Check-in, 3D Engram, and Deterministic Consolidation — are entirely deterministic.
 The fourth tab is where you opt into everything else.